The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Proof of Lemma 1.1

-Suppose that there exists a complementary domain $U$ of ${\rm Main}(\Gamma_\alpha)$ containing exactly one crossing.
-By DH-tricks, we can assume that \begin{enumerate} \item[(1)] $U$ does not intersect the brim. \end{enumerate} Let $A$ be a regular neighbourhood of $\partial U$ in $D^2$, and $E=Cl(U-A)$.
+{\bf Case 1}.
+Suppose that there exists a complementary domain $U$ of ${\rm Main}(\Gamma_\alpha)$ in $D^2$ containing exactly one crossing.
+If necessary, applying DH-tricks along a simple arc connecting a point in Int $SC({\rm Main}(\Gamma_\alpha))$ but not in a bigon, and a point in $\partial N-\partial D^2$, we can assume that \begin{enumerate} \item[(1)] $U$ does not intersect the brim. \end{enumerate} Let $A$ be a regular neighbourhood of $\partial U$ in $D^2$, and $E=Cl(U-A)$.
 Then Statement $(1)$ and Lemma~\ref{Gamma1Connected} imply that $E$ is a disk.
 Since $U$ contains exactly one crossing, so does $E$.
 Hence $(\Gamma\cap E,E)$ is an NS-tangle of label $\alpha+1$.
 This contradicts Lemma~\ref{LemNS-Tangle}.